F0lak/dm_open_ref/ref/proc/animate.md

     after a previous animation sequence did a translate.
 (When using this flag, the src var may be included, but it is optional.)
 This flag is implied if using the `tag` argument for a named sequence.
-`ANIMATION_RELATIVE`
-+   The vars specified are relative to the current state.
++ `ANIMATION_RELATIVE`: The vars specified are relative to the current state.
 This works for maptext_x/y/width/height, pixel_x/y/w/z, luminosity, layer, alpha, transform, and color.
 For transform and color, the current value is multiplied by the new one.
 Vars not in this list are simply changed as if this flag is not present.
 (If you supply an appearance instead of individual vars, this flag is meaningless.)
-`ANIMATION_CONTINUE`
-+   This flag is equivalent to leaving out the `Object` argument.
-It exists to make it easier to define an animation using a [for loop](/ref/proc/for.md) .
++ `ANIMATION_CONTINUE`: This flag is equivalent to leaving out the `Object` argument.
+It exists to make it easier to define an animation using a [for loop](/ref/proc/for.md).
     If `Object` differs from the previous sequence, this flag will be ignored and a new sequence will start.
-`ANIMATION_SLICE`
-+   Following a series of `animate()` calls, you can view just a portion of the animation by using
++ `ANIMATION_SLICE`: Following a series of `animate()` calls, you can view just a portion of the animation by using
     `animate(object, delay=start, time=duration, flags=ANIMATION_SLICE)`.
     The `loop` parameter may optionally be included.
 The `delay` is the start time of the slice, relative to the beginning of all the active animations on the object.
 (That is, earlier animations that have concluded will not be included.)
 You can call the proc again with a different slice if you want to see a different portion of the animation.
 A negative value for `time` will remove the slice and finish any existing animations.
-`ANIMATION_END_LOOP`
-+   Tells previous animation sequences to stop looping and end naturally.
++ `ANIMATION_END_LOOP`: Tells previous animation sequences to stop looping and end naturally.
 The delay for starting this new sequence is adjusted based on that.
 If using the `tag` argument, only a previous sequence with the same matching tag is told to stop looping.

-### Filters <sub><sub>512</sub></sub>
+### Filters <sub><sup>512</sub></sup>

 [Filters](/ref/notes/filters.md) can be animated too.
 If you want to animate a filter, you need to specify the filter to be animated.
 If the last call to `animate()` used the same object as this filter, or a different filter for that object, then this will be treated as a new step in the same animation sequece.
 Likewise, if the last `animate()` call was to a filter, and this call is for the object that filter belonged to, again it will be treated as a continuation of the sequence.